 - Pageant of the Masters – a popular visual arts performance every summer where famous life-sized paintings are reenacted.
 Runs from early July through the end of August.

 - Sawdust Art Festival – a casual art festival featuring over 200+ artists, as well as live entertainment and art activities.
 During the wintertime, there’s a Sawdust Art Festival Winter Fantasy on the weekends from mid-November to mid-December.

 - Pacific Marine Mammal Center – learn about rehabilitating local sea mammals, including adorable harbor seals.
 Visit the current patients by taking a tour of the facilities led by a volunteer.
 Admission is free, but donations are appreciated.
 Open 10am-4pm every day, except major winter holidays.

 Related post: The Best Beaches In Orange County

 Best time to visit Laguna Beach

 The most popular time to visit is during the summer, but Laguna Beach in early fall is one of my favorite times of year.
 The summer crowds have gone home, and California is having its second summer with mild balmy days.
 Visiting during September-October also means avoiding crowded beaches and long lines at restaurants.
 Although if you are planning a trip specifically around the Festival of the Arts (including the Pageant of the Masters) then it’s worth braving the summer crowds for that.

 Driving is the best option, but parking is not cheap in downtown Laguna (learned that the hard way), and it’s better to avoid the overpriced parking lots altogether.
 Instead, park up in the hilly residential neighborhoods right above downtown for free and then use the Jahraus Park staircase to make your way into downtown.

 Another parking alternative is to park in one of the lots on the outskirts of town, and then take the free trolley into downtown.
 Download the Visit Laguna Beach app with the Trolley Tracker here.

-If you want to extend your day trip into a weekend getaway, you can definitely splurge on stunning beach-side resorts, but if you’re looking for something a bit more affordable, here are three great options.
+If you want to extend your day trip into a Laguna Beach weekend, you can definitely splurge on stunning beach-side resorts, but if you’re looking for something a bit more affordable, here are three great options.